Sustainable Greenwich 2009-2013

 Greenwich residents have been dedicated stewards of the Township's natural, historical, cultural and community resources for more than three centuries.
-In 2010, Greenwich registered to participate in the state-wide Sustainable Jersey program and to work as a community on actions that would support environmental awareness and education, energy efficiency and community-building.
+After organizing in 2009, Greenwich Township registered to participate in the state-wide Sustainable Jersey program in 2010 with a goal to work as a community on a variety of actions that would support environmental awareness and education, energy efficiency and community-building.
 The Sustainable Jersey program is an initiative of the New Jersey League of Municipalities, the professional organization for local municipal officials throughout the State.
-The Sustainable Greenwich "Green Team" is an advisory committee of the Township and its members are appointed annually by Township Committee resolution.
+The Sustainable Greenwich "Green Team" was formed as an advisory committee of the Township, with its members appointed annually by Township Committee resolution.

 Community Outreach and Education projects